spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_tso.rst

 integration to the next.
 The outlier detection algorithm, therefore, gets run with a few variations to accomodate the nature of these 3D data.

 #.
-Input data is converted from a CubeModel (3D data array) to a ModelContainer
+Input data is converted into a CubeModel (3D data array) if a ModelContainer

-   - Each plane in the original input CubeModel gets copied to a separate model in the ModelContainer
+  of 2D data arrays is provided.

 #.
 The median image is created without resampling the input data